joshhus/blockchain-sw-25/howto/ibp-console-build-network.md

 Currently, the only crash fault tolerant configuration of ordering nodes currently available is **five** nodes.
 While it is possible to create a crash fault tolerant ordering service with as little as three nodes, this configuration incurs risk.
 If a node goes down, for example during a maintenance cycle, only two nodes would be left.
 If another node was lost during this cycle **for any reason**, only one node would left.
 In that state, a one node ordering service when you started with three, you would no longer have a majority of nodes available, also known as a "quorum".
 Without a quorum, no transactions can be pushed and the channel stops functioning.

 With five nodes, you can lose two nodes and still maintain a quorum, meaning that you can undergo a maintenance cycle while maintaining high availability.
-As a result,  <blockchain-sw-213>you </blockchain-sw-213> will only have the choice between one node and five nodes.
+As a result,  you  will only have the choice between one node and five nodes.
 Production networks should choose the five node option, as a one node ordering service is, by definition, not crash fault tolerant.

 The ordering service can be run by either one organization (as might be the case in founder-led networks or in cases where the consortium chooses an independent neutral entity to run all of the ordering nodes), or by multiple organizations which may or may not contribute a node.
 Similarly, channel members can decide how many ordering nodes they want to service a channel.
 Two organizations might decide to create a channel only using ordering nodes they own.